jiaolovekt/HPCENC/README.md

 #### AVS template rules
  - If using automatic avs creation and 720p output, the template's last line should be __8bit__ final clip (e.g. Return V / Return Audiodub(V,A))
+#### VS template rules
+ - Video stream should be output stream 0, and audio stream 1.

 ## Current status
  - [x] Webrip batch with avs